Skip to main content

 note

-If you need to use numbers in the templates, you can use the atoi function to convert a string variable to integer: {{ .Variables.FOO | atoi }}
+If you need to use numbers in the templates, you can use the atoi function to convert a string variable to an integer: {{ .Variables.FOO | atoi }}

 Validation